misselvexu/mixmicro-apollo/docs/en/deployment/quick-start.md

 The installation package is 50M, if you can't access github, you can download it from Baidu.com.

-1. download from GitHub
+1. Download from GitHub
-    * checkout or download the [apollo-build-scripts project](https://github.com/nobodyiam/apollo-build-scripts)
+    * Checkout or download the [apollo-build-scripts project](https://github.com/nobodyiam/apollo-build-scripts)
     * **Since the Quick Start project is relatively large, it is placed in a different repository, so please note the project address**
         * https://github.com/nobodyiam/apollo-build-scripts
 2. Download from Baidu.com